brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 > Intuitively, imagine each token's embedding as a point in a high-dimensional space.
 After each layer's transformations (attention, FFN), some embeddings blow up in length, whereas others shrink.
 LayerNorm/RMSNorm act to re-center and re-scale, so that all these embeddings are kept roughly on a sphere of radius 1, and no single dimension dominates, thereby making optimization smoother.
 Indeed RMSNOrm literally projects each token's vector onto a hypersphere of fixed radius scaled by $gamma$.

+Now, we typically combine RMSNorm with a _residual connection_, which means that instead of letting each layer completely overwrite its input, we let it add its transformation on top of it:

+$$y = x + f(x)$$

+This leads to easier gradient flow, and acts like an incremental update - we refine the representation rather than replace it entirely.
+We normalize the signal so the layer can learn a clean delta, then add the delta back to the running state.
+Think of this process as a scientist refining a hypothesis.

+- The residual connections allow each layer to slowly accumulate and refine their representation without overwriting their former work.
+- RMSNorm/LayerNorm and the normalization layer calibrates the embeddings so that each layer operates under stable numerical conditions.

+The combination fo these two elemnets enables us to train extraodinarily deep transformer-based networks without stability issues.

 #### Understanding the softmax - why it exists and what it does

 At the heart of self-attention lies a deceptively simple question: